Director of the ENRL

 Emily Barron headshot

-Project Coordinator for BIPAMS Cognition
+BIPAMS-Cognition Project Coordinator

 Emily received her Bachelor’s degree in Biological Sciences from UIC.
 Prior to her current role, she worked as a research assistant on a project that focused on promoting early childhood development.
 Emily also has experience as a Certified Medical Assistant, where she worked with individuals with various disabilities, further sparking her interest in clinical research.